Understanding how to improve learner outcomes

 Dr Kate Edwards, Senior Vice President – Efficacy & Learning at Pearson

-Everything we do is based on evidence – not guesswork or assumption – and the results of our research always feedback into product development.
+Everything we do is based on evidence – not guesswork or assumption – and the results of our research always feed into product development.
 What makes one resource successful can often be transferred to another, improving quality across our whole portfolio.
 And our focus is always on helping people achieve what matters most to them.
 It’s why so many people trust us to guide their learning.

-The Trust employs a Participatory Action Research (PAR) approach which priorities the involvement and insights of key stakeholders in partner schools and districts.
+The Trust employs a Participatory Action Research (PAR) approach which prioritises the involvement and insights of key stakeholders in partner schools and districts.
 Our approach is informed by a constructivist-interpretive paradigm and aligned with the principles underpinning the DBE’s policy frameworks.